In 2014 Apple Pay launched a mainstream for mobile contactless payments in full swing. Since 44% of the US customers prefer to pay via mobile.

 Cashless payments are a pill from cash purchasing which is psychologically painful.
-Allowing for it Amazon Go Go demonstrated the best experience absorbed in retail operation to make purchasing easy as never before.
+Allowing for it, Amazon Go demonstrated the best experience absorbed in a retail operation to make purchasing easy as never before.
 Hyping that Tossed (UK) and SweetGreen (US) food chains granted their clients with a right to feel free from cash fetters.
 Waitrose (UK) followed cashless store trend using NFC technology as well to support to drive future of food to go.

 11. Artificial intelligence

 Image recognition is a dream of all shopaholics.
 The ability to take a picture of a desirable object via mobile and get an immediate response of store where it can be bought is a fantastic opportunity for retailers.
 There has already started a fight between stores based on machine learning mechanisms of recommending goods.
 As an option, an image data tagging along with image recognition can give additional impetus to make product suggestions.
-The next step of AI retail evolution is turning images into the text as it makes Tagalys.
+The next step of AI retail application development is turning images into the text as it makes Tagalys.

 Softbank’s robotgirl Pepper converses Wayne Brown from Oracle Sales Consulting providing a customer service.

 Drones are becoming trendy there in consumer delivery.
 It’s hard to say that rural areas are going to fall under the coverage of fast delivery services (however, China moved forward with that already ) but drones definitely make sense in last-mile delivery in cities with high population density.